 AECL is continuing to develop other fuel options-including MOX and actinide waste.
-There has been considerable attention paid to CANDU as a "burner" of the transuranic (TRU) actinide waste that comes from reprocessing used LWR fuel [11-13].
-Many TRU actinides are long-lived (e.g., Am, Cm, Np) and produce decay heat long after fuel is discharged from the reactor.
+CANDU's ability to use low-fissile fuels also makes possible a unique synergism with light water reactors (LWRs).
+Recently, there has been considerable attention paid to CANDU as a "burner" of the transuranic (TRU) actinide waste that comes from reprocessing used LWR fuel [12-14].
+Many TRU actinides are long-lived (e.g., Am, Cm, Np) and produce decay heat long after being discharged from the reactor.
 This decay heat provides waste management challenges, including the management of extended heat loading of storage/disposal facilities.
 CANDU's neutron economy results in a high TRU destruction rate, and on-power fuelling permits the optimum location and residence time of actinide targets.